Coldensjo/sprite-forge/README.md

 ![Sprite Forge](/.github/images/sprite-forge.png)

-**Sprite Forge** is a revamp of the Object Builder, fully **vibe coded** during my limited free time, so it doesn't follow any established good practices yet.
+**Sprite Forge** is a modern Tibia spr and dat editor and a revamp of the Object Builder, fully **vibe coded** during my limited free time, so it doesn't follow any established good practices yet.

 It is currently an **experiment** focused on delivering a new and improved user experience for SPR and DAT management for Open Tibia projects.

+## ⚠️ Important Warning

+**Always create a backup of your SPR and DAT files before using Sprite Forge.** This application is experimental and may corrupt your files.

 ## About